CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 AUP-16 provides multi-therapy in one product, it is not a combination product.
 Thanks to its multi-target approach, AUP-16 is able to reduce inflammation promote proliferation and angiogenesis, and accelerate remodeling.
 All in one product.

-Our therapy, AUP-16, is created under Good Manufacturing Practice conditions and analyzed using state-of-the-art methods to ensure identity, potency, consistency, and safety.
+Our therapy, AUP-16, is created under Good Manufacturing Practice (GMP) conditions and analyzed using state-of-the-art methods to ensure identity, potency, consistency, and safety.

 AUP-16 has the power to accelerate and provide complete wound healing, avoiding amputations.
 This remarkable advancement is ideal for patients who only achieve partial response to wound care dressings and treatment of symptoms.